Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Discussion

-While the CVM demonstrates superior performance in predicting linear trajectories compared to the investigated methods, neural networks are more capable when generating nonlinear ones \cite{mohamed_social-implicit_2022}.
-Related to that, the question can be raised whether pedestrians predominantly move linearly or if the dataset used primarily consists of linear trajectories, thus favoring an evaluation with the CVM.
-Therefore, it remains uncertain whether the findings presented in this study can be generalized to other datasets such as SDD \cite{robicquet_learning_2016} or nuScenes \cite{caesar_nuscenes_2020}.
-As the ETH/UCY dataset exclusively comprises pedestrian data without any inclusion of cars, this study presents a general evaluation of the ability of certain methods to model pedestrian trajectories.
-Nevertheless, to apply trajectory prediction algorithms to real-world applications, the consideration of other road users as well as the road infrastructure is vital.
-In addition to that, it needs to be highlighted that with the employed Leave-One-Out Cross-Validation, five models were individually trained and tested, whereas in practical applications for vehicles, only one model can be utilized.
+Given the results presented, the question can be raised whether pedestrians predominantly move linearly and thus for the dynamic cases, the CVM delivers a good approximation of the average walking behavior observed.
+This hypothesis seems to be supported by the results showcased for Trajectron++.
+Nevertheless, it remains uncertain whether the findings presented in this study can be generalized to other datasets such as SDD \cite{robicquet_learning_2016} or nuScenes \cite{caesar_nuscenes_2020} as contextual information plays an important role in decision-making \cite{gorrini_observation_2018}.
+Hence, it is to be expected that when evaluating more complex traffic environments, the CVM will perform significantly worse for non-linear cases.
+As the ETH/UCY dataset exclusively comprises pedestrian data, this paper presents a general evaluation of the ability of certain methods to generate single pedestrian trajectories when confronted with the requirements of autonomous systems.
+To apply trajectory prediction algorithms to real-world applications, the consideration of other road users as well as the road infrastructure is vital and requires a deeper investigation \cite{rasouli_autonomous_2018}.
+Regardless, the consideration of non-homogeneous movements represents a significant challenge and an open research topic.
+In addition, it needs to be highlighted that with the employed Leave-One-Out Cross-Validation, five models were individually trained and tested, whereas in practical applications only one model should be utilized.
 Furthermore, the transferability of prediction methods across different scenes and datasets remains a challenge and an active area of research \cite{ivanovic_expanding_2023}.

-Referring to the models themselves, it is worth mentioning that Trajectron++ also supports an online prediction mode, which as of right now is only available for nuScenes and therefore was not utilized in this study.
-Besides that, the performance of AgentFormer decreased substantially when evaluated on a single trajectory which can be attributed to its operation principle.
-Since the purpose of this architecture is to generate diverse solutions, a mode to receive the most likely solution is missing.
-For this case, retraining would be necessary as has been pointed out by the authors in the corresponding repository \cite{yuan_agentformer_2021}.
-Lastly, it should be noted that the current implementation of the CVM predicts each trajectory individually and sequentially using a for-loop.
-Further runtime improvements can therefore be expected through parallelization.